hashicorp/vault-benchmark/examples/auth-k8s.md

 # Kubernetes Auth Configuration Options

 This benchmark will test Vault authentication using the Kubernetes Auth method.
 In order to use this test, configuration for the target Kubernetes cluster must be provided as a JSON file using the `k8s_config_json` flag.
 The primary required field is `kubernetes_host`.
 A role config also needs to be passed with the primary required fields being `name`, `bound_service_account_names`, and `bound_service_account_namespaces`.
-Included is an example `benchmark-vault-job.yaml` file which can be applied to use the benchmark-vault image in a Kubernetes cluster.
+Included is an example `vault-benchmark-job.yaml` file which can be applied to use the vault-benchmark image in a Kubernetes cluster.
 This example assumes a Vault cluster deployed in a Kubernetes environment based on our [Vault Installation to Minikube via Helm with Integrated Storage](https://learn.hashicorp.com/tutorials/vault/kubernetes-minikube-raft?in=vault/kubernetes) learn guide.
 This file can be edited to suit a specific deployment methodology.
 Below is the ConfigMap snippet showing example configuration:

 ## Test Parameters (minimum 1 required)